-Last month in Melbourne, the inaugural Let’s Talk About Sex, Relationships and Intimacy as We Age conference encouraged the aged care industry to talk about older people and sexual intimacy.
+Last month in Melbourne, the inaugural Let’s Talk About Sex, Relationships and Intimacy as We Age conference encouraged the aged care industry to talk about intimacy and sex and ageing.
 Organised by Alzheimer’s Australia Vic and COTA Victoria, the conference was held on 8 and 9 September 2015.

 The conference challenged assumptions, taboos and stereotypes by fostering an open conversation about the largely unspoken issues associated with sex and ageing.

-The National Ambassador of Alzheimer’s Australia and 2013 Australian of the year Ita Buttrose addressed the issues facing older people in continuing to express themselves sexually.
+The National Ambassador of Alzheimer’s Australia and 2013 Australian of the year Ita Buttrose addressed the sex and ageing issues such as older people being empowered to continue to express themselves sexually.